The Grid

 Every System, Every Augmentation, Every Life

-The Grid is the Sprawl's power distribution infrastructure, built in the 2090s as ORACLE's planetary power network.
-It survived the Cascade because electricity is simple enough that even broken systems can stumble through.
-37 years later, it's a palimpsest of pre-Cascade design, corporate patches, jury-rigged connections, and prayer.
+Built in the 2090s as ORACLE's planetary power distribution network, the Grid survived the Cascade not because it was designed to, but because electricity is simple enough that even broken systems can stumble through.
+When ORACLE fragmented, the routing algorithms that balanced load across continents kept running on local substrates — degraded, confused, occasionally routing power in loops that made no engineering sense but somehow kept the lights on.
+Thirty-seven years later, the Grid is a palimpsest of pre-Cascade design, corporate patches, jury-rigged connections, and prayer.

 Generation